Functions#

 the numerator of the fraction.

-- value_get_fraction_range_max(value: Value) Value | None #
+- value_get_fraction_range_max(value: Value) Value | None#

 Gets the maximum of the range specified by

-.- Parameters:
+value.- Parameters:

 value – a GValue initialized to GST_TYPE_FRACTION_RANGE